aponamarev/CarND-Behavioral-Cloning-P3/writeup_template.md

 Training set size: 34140, Validation set size: 1206

 I used this training data for training the model.
 The validation set helped determine if the model was over or under fitting.
 Through experimentation I determined that the minimal necessary number of epochs was 3.
 However, to ensure consistency I ran training for 5 epochs.
 I used an adam optimizer so that manually training the learning rate wasn't necessary.

+The results of the algorithm are presented below:
+![result][video1]